doodboard/tutorial/README.md

 The finished solder joints should look like the photo above.
 You are aiming for the nice slope of solder, not a blob.
 Please make sure you only make contact with the iron for 2-3 seconds at a time.
 Longer exposure to heat can burn out the LED.

+In the case that you burn through even the extra LEDs provided, model number is **SK6812 3535 mini**.

 <br/>
 <br/>